 Updated 11th May 2023

 All the information we provide is accurate at the time of posting but please remember that country requirements and regulations can (and do) change at any time.
-For the latest travel requirements to France, please go to https://www.gov.uk/foreign-travel-advice/france
+For the latest travel requirements to Italy, please go to https://www.gov.uk/foreign-travel-advice/italy and for Slovenia, go to https://www.gov.uk/foreign-travel-advice/slovenia

-We have a whole host of great cycling holidays on offer in France in 2023!
+We have a whole host of great cycling holidays on offer in Italy and Slovenia in 2023!

 Travel abroad is now largely back to how things were pre-pandemic but it’s important that you familiarise yourself with the travel requirements in both your destination and home country.
 There is some good advice for travellers on the ABTA website.

-This page summarises our understanding of the current entry requirements for travel to France, and back to the UK.
+This page summarises our understanding of the current entry requirements, paperwork, and testing for travel to Italy, Slovenia and back to the UK.
 If you are coming on holiday with us from another country, please do ensure you familiarise yourself with your own country re-entry requirements.

 As always, we require that you have adequate travel insurance in place for your European road cycling holiday with us.
-Most insurance providers are now including COVID-19 in their cover but you should check your policy carefully to ensure that it meets your specific needs in relation to accident, injury & medical care, cancellation or delay due to COVID-19 infection, or possible self-isolation requirement either in the UK (or your home country) or France.
+Most insurance providers are now including COVID-19 in their cover.
+However, you should check your policy carefully to ensure that it meets your specific needs in relation to accident, injury & medical care, cancellation or delay due to COVID-19 infection, or possible self-isolation requirement either in your home country, Italy or Slovenia.

-There are currently no COVID-19 related requirements for entering France.
-Entry requirements for France are the same for all travellers, regardless of COVID-19 vaccination status.
+There are currently no COVID-19 related requirements for entering Italy.
+Entry requirements for Italy are the same for all travellers, regardless of COVID-19 vaccination status.

 The UK government advises that you plan ahead and make sure you: